dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 1. Use dxw consent materials and processes.

-   In this case, we will use our own [templates] (https://docs.google.com/document/d/1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k/) to create dxw branded consent materials.
+   In this case, we use our own [templates] (https://docs.google.com/document/d/1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k/) to create dxw branded consent materials.

-   And we will manage the research data, and keep the associated records of consent.
+   And we manage the research data, and keep the associated records of consent.

 2. Use our client’s consent materials and processes.

-   In this case, we will use the client's templates to create consent materials.
+   In this case, we use the client's templates to create consent materials.

    And follow the client's processes to manage all the research data we collect and keep the associated records of consent.